scai-conf/scai-conf.github.io/index.md

 <!-- ### Workshop overview: -->

-This workshop is intended as a **discussion platform on Conversational AI for intelligent information access** bringing together researchers and practitioners across NLP, IR, ML and HCI fields.
+This workshop is intended as a **discussion platform on Conversational AI for intelligent information access**, bringing together researchers and practitioners across natural language processing, information retrieval, machine learning and human-computer interaction fields.
 Among other topics, we will discuss design, evaluation and human factors in relation to automating information-seeking dialogues.
 The workshop will also feature a shared task on Conversational Question Answering.

+While this is a 6th iteration of SCAI, this year, the workshop will try to focus mainly on the discussion between researchers from different fields.
+It is therefore organized as a strictly non-archival venue, as an opportunity to present papers accepted to other venues in an interdisciplinary meeting specifically focused on search-based conversational AI.

+The workshop is organized as an online event, with free participation.

+### Submission

+We invite submission of presentations for previously papers accepted to conferences or journals in the last 2 years, relevant to the topic of the workshop (see topics of interest below).
+The submission involves either a link to the published paper version, or a PDF if the paper isn’t online yet or is not open-access.
+The workshop organizers will select papers for presentation mainly based on their relevance to the workshop topic.

 ### Important Dates: